ozziedev/ore-mining-for-dummies/README.md

 ![Example](https://github.com/ozziedev/ore-mining-for-dummies/blob/main/Example.PNG?raw=true)

 ## Steps
-1. Create a new folder called 'one-miner' at `C:\`
+1. Download the code to a folder called ``C:\one-miner\`

-2. Save the `One-Miner.ps1` script to the `C:\one-miner\` folder

-3. Now we need to enable Powershell scripts to be run (they won't be allowed by default in some cases)
+2. Now we need to enable Powershell scripts to be run (they won't be allowed by default in some cases)

-4. Search for `Powershell` in the Start menu
+3. Search for `Powershell` in the Start menu

-5. Right click `Powershell` and select 'Run as administrator'
+4. Right click `Powershell` and select 'Run as administrator'

-6. Enter the following commands (press 'Enter'to submit each answer)
+5. Enter the following commands (press 'Enter'to submit each answer)
 ![Execution policy](https://github.com/ozziedev/ore-mining-for-dummies/blob/main/Execution-Policy-Setup.png?raw=true)

 -  `Set-ExecutionPolicy -Scope CurrentUser`